Marcel (given name)

 Marcel (/fr/, /oc/, /ca/, /ro/) is an Occitan form of the Ancient Roman origin male given name Marcellus, which in Latin means "Belonging to Mars".
 The feminine counterpart of the name is Marcelle.
-It is used predominantly in France, Monaco, Belgium, Switzerland, Germany, Austria, Hungary, Canada and partially in Poland and Romania.
+It is used predominantly in France, Monaco, Catalonia, Belgium, Switzerland, Germany, Austria, Hungary, Canada and partially in Poland and Romania.
 Similar sounding male form "Marcel" (Tatar, Bashkir: Марсел) is very distributed also in Tatarstan and Bashkiria since the middle of the 20th century, but has nothing to do with the Latin origin name Marcel.